B6NH/J-Book/README.md

 # J-Book

-An Introduction to the J Programming Language
+Examples from book "Learning J: An Introduction to the J Programming Language" by Roger Stokes